vishnu2709/Scruggs/docs/source/index.rst

 **Scruggs** is the computing cluster used by the Jackson group at UIUC.

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+Check out the documentation for further information, starting with the ``About`` section

 Contents